OA Alliance short film: “CHANGING WATERS”

 One of the OA Alliance’s core objectives is to increase awareness and visibility of ocean acidification as a climate-ocean impact and call for an ambitious response.
 We are exploring creative ways to make the “unseen” impacts of climate-ocean change seen and emotionally felt, with the goal of motivating larger constituencies to action.

-To this end, we are partnering with LUMA Storytelling to create a short film featuring OA Alliance members’ stories and experiences tackling ocean acidification and climate-ocean change.
+To this end, we partnered with LUMA Storytelling to create a short film featuring OA Alliance members’ stories and experiences tackling ocean acidification and climate-ocean change in North America, Latin America, and the Pacific Island Region

 We want to feature the OAA network of government and non-government members who are committed to take climate-ocean action.
 We want to provide a platform to showcase their work to inspire understanding, emotional resonance, and change.